The Frightening Lessons From Hawaii’s False Missile Alert

 The FCC has already been tasked with updating the system.
 Current FCC commissioner Ajit Pai recently announced a proposal to improve the geotargeting of WEAs.
 But the FCC already tried to overhaul the WEA system in late 2016, requiring participating wireless companies to allow better geotargeting and 360-character multi-language alerts that could include hyperlinks, telephone numbers, and images.
 The telecom industry responded by resisting the changes and pushing for delays, citing logistical, training, and network concerns.
 Some in the industry have also sought to delay regulations that require telecom companies to enable testing for local- and state-level authorities.

 The wireless alert system is actually a part of a larger system called the Integrated Public Alert and Warning System, or IPAWS.
 The whole system, which also includes television and radio alerts, is accessed by authorities using a web interface that serves up cached messages related to different emergency situations.
 The problem exposed by the Hawaii incident, according to retired admiral David Simpson, a former chief of the FCC’s Public Safety and Homeland Security Bureau, is that states, unlike the Department of Defense, don’t have a good firewall between their test environments and their live environments.
-Furthermore, as this former emergency services dispatcher points out:
+Furthermore, as this former emergency-services dispatcher points out:

 And such state- or local-level EAS systems, built to run on outdated equipment, could also be prone to technical failures or hacking, as Ankit Panda worries in The Atlantic:

-In September 2017, U.S. military personnel and their families in South Korea received false mobile alerts instructing them to evacuate the Korean Peninsula—an alert that would be among the most-reliable indicators of impending U.S. military action against North Korea.
+In September 2017, U.S. military personnel and their families in South Korea received false mobile alerts instructing them to evacuate the Korean Peninsula — an alert that would be among the most-reliable indicators of impending U.S. military action against North Korea.
 U.S. forces in South Korea later clarified that they hadn’t sent the alert, and U.S. counterintelligence opened an investigation.
 That investigation is ongoing.

 Issuing a false alert of an impending ballistic-missile strike through a legitimate EAS may be among the most pernicious forms of “fake news.”
 At a time when state and non-state actors alike are resorting to disinformation operations, it’s all the more important for the U.S. government to ensure the inviolability of critical communication systems like the EAS.

-Indeed, one of the most important reasons that what happened in Hawaii can’t happen again is that false alarms erode the public’s trust in this already flawed system.
+Indeed, one of the most important reasons that what happened in Hawaii can’t happen again is that false alarms erode the public’s trust in this already-flawed system.
 New Yorkers will remember how some residents ignored the evacuation orders for the deadly Superstorm Sandy because the year before, the mandatory evacuations ordered for Hurricane Irene turned out to be unnecessary.
-Critics are also concerned about the inflation of mobile phone notifications, especially since most emergency alerts can be disabled in a phone’s settings.
+Critics are also concerned about the inflation of mobile-phone notifications, especially since most emergency alerts can be disabled in a phone’s settings.

 A populace that thinks the government is wasting their time or teasing near-death experiences for the whole family is not one public officials will be able reach when it really counts.
 Hawaii’s alert may have been a false alarm, but it was still a good warning.